-1.1 Which entities regulate what type of gambling activity in Taiwan?
+1.1 Which entities regulate what type of gambling activity in your jurisdiction?

-With limited exceptions, gambling in the Republic of China on Taiwan (hereafter referred to as "Taiwan") is illegal.
+With limited exceptions, gambling in Taiwan is illegal.
 The current exceptions are:

 - a. the Public Welfare Lottery, introduced in 2002 and regulated by the Ministry of Finance ("MoF").
-The current licence holder, CTBC Bank (formerly known as Chinatrust Commercial Bank) originally obtained a licence for the period 1 January 2007 to 31 December 2013, and in 2013 again successfully bid for the licence, the term of which is 1 January 2014 to 31 December 2023; - b. sports betting, introduced in 2008 and regulated by the Ministry of Education's Sports Administration (formerly a cabinet level agency known as the Sports Affairs Council).
-The sports betting business operates under the name Taiwan Sports Lottery ("Sports Lottery").
-The current licence holder is a consortium that also includes CTBC Bank, together with foreign partners.
-Various wagers are available, such as point spread handicaps, match winner, point total, margin of victory, and "prop bets" on events such as the first player to score, usually in the form of "accumulators" that require winning multiple wagers; and - c. the Uniform Invoice Lottery, introduced in 1951, is regulated by the MoF.
-Businesses with a monthly turnover above a designated amount must issue receipts to customers at the point of sale, on which receipt is a unique lottery number.
-The MoF announces winning receipt numbers in every oddnumbered month.
+The current licence holder, CTBC Bank (formerly known as Chinatrust Commercial Bank), originally obtained a licence for the period 1 January 2007 to 31 December 2013, and in 2013 again successfully bid for the licence, for which the term is 1 January 2014 to 31 December 2023; - b. sports betting, introduced in 2008 and regulated by the Ministry of Education's Sports Administration (formerly a cabinet level agency known as the Sports Affairs Council).
+The sports betting business operates under the name TaiwanSports Lottery ("Sports Lottery").
+The current licence holder is a consortium that includes CTBC Bank, the local company ADATA, and the global company Intralota.
+Various wagers are available, such as point spread handicaps, match winner, point total, margin of victory, and "prop bets", on events such as the first player to score, usually in the form of "accumulators" that require winning multiple wagers; and - c. the Uniform Invoice Lottery, introduced in 1951, is regulated by the MoF.
+Businesses with a monthly turnover above a designated amount must issue receipts to customers at the point of sale; a unique lottery number is printed on this receipt.
+The MoF announces winning receipt numbers in every odd-numbered month.
 Unlike the Welfare Lottery and Sports Lottery, participation in the Uniform Invoice Lottery does not require the participant to purchase a lottery ticket or make a wager.
 Our comments herein are thus generally limited to the Welfare Lottery and Sports Lottery.